Culex pipiens

-Culex pipiens, commonly referred to as the common house mosquito, is a species of mosquito.
-House mosquitoes are some of the most common mosquitoes in the United States.
-More specifically, Culex pipiens is considered as the northern house mosquito, as it is the most common mosquito to the northern regions of the US.
-North of the 39th parallel north in the US, only C. pipiens are present, whereas south of the 36th parallel north, only C. quinquefasciatus (commonly known as the southern house mosquito) are present.
-Additionally, they can be found in both urban and suburban temperate and tropical regions across the world.
+Culex pipiens is a species of mosquito commonly referred to as the common house mosquito or northern house mosquito.
+Native to Africa, Asia and Europe, it is now widely distributed in temperate regions on every continent except Antarctica and is one of the most common mosquitoes found in human habitats in temperate parts of the northern hemisphere.
+A major vector of some viruses, it can be abundant in cities, especially those with poor wastewater management.
+It is the most common mosquito to the northern regions of the US.
+Culex pipiens is the type species for the genus Culex.

-Culex pipiens diet typically consists of vertebrate blood, as they consume human blood, but prefer bird blood of species that are nearly linked to human interaction, such as doves and pigeons.
-Furthermore, at the end of the summer and the start of the fall season before it is time for them to overwinter, C. pipiens subsist on nectar and other sugary food sources in order to store fat.
+Culex pipiens includes two morphologically indistinguishable forms, Culex pipiens form pipiens and Culex pipiens form molestus.
+Despite their morphological similarity, the two forms exhibit striking ecological and behavioral differences.
+Form pipiens lives above ground and primarily feeds on birds.
+Form molestus, also known as the London Underground mosquito, can live under ground and frequently bites mammals including humans.
+The two forms are largely genetically isolated in Europe, but have been reported to hybridize in the United States.
+Importantly, hybrids appear to have intermediate feeding behavior, biting both humans and birds, and are implicated as a bridge vector in the maintenance and transmission of the West Nile virus from birds to humans.

-In California populations, it was shown that most females of Culex pipiens do not enter reproductive diapause during the winter, which differs from other mosquito species, such as Culex stigmatosoma or Culex tarsalis.
+In Californian molestus populations, it was shown that most females of C. pipiens do not enter reproductive diapause during the winter (homodynamy), which differs from other mosquito species, such as C. stigmatosoma or C. tarsalis.
 Most of them overwinter in a stage of host-seeking arrest.
 The practice of overwintering tends to vary based on location, and in effect temperature and the period of time per day an organism receives sunlight, also known as the photoperiod.
 Parous females may overwinter together with nulliparous.
 Overwintering mosquitoes are considered as hibernating by mosquito scientists.

 Typically, mosquitoes copulate when temperatures are the most temperate, and many species begin breeding when temperatures reach 50 F. Because of this temperature condition, mosquito breeding seasons vary by region and climate characteristics of a given area.

 Description

-In general, Culex pipiens take on a pale-to-light brown color, and are adorned with lighter stripes on the abdomen.
-In regards to size, these organisms can range between three and seven millimeters long.
-C. pipiens can be distinguished by the presence of pale colored bands located on the insect's abdomen.
-Another distinguishing feature of the species’ appearance is its brown or grey-brown color.
-C. pipiens can also be characterized by the presence of their proboscis, or the elongated mouthpart that is used for sucking up fluids.
-This feature, in addition to their wings, are also brown in color, matching the remainder of their body.
+In general, C. pipiens are a pale-to-light-brown or grey-brown color, and are adorned with lighter colored stripes or bands on the abdomen.
+They are between three and seven millimeters long.
+The insect has a proboscis, an elongated mouthpart that is used for sucking up fluids.
+The proboscis and wings are brown, matching the remainder of their body.

 Distribution

-C. pipiens can be found in both urban and sub-urban temperate and tropical regions across the world.
+Culex pipiens can be found in both urban and sub-urban temperate and tropical regions across the world.
 It is prevalent on most continents, including North and South America, Europe, and some areas of Asia and Northern Africa.